 Has there ever been a store as widespread as Walmart?
 With over 10,500 retail locations worldwide, it’s doubtful.
 The company is clearly doing something right…if capitalism is your jam, that is.

 Walmart opened its doors in 1962 and was created by and named after its founder, Sam Walton.
-Only a decade later WalMart was a national store.
-In 1988 the first Walmart Supercenter opened, and in 1991, the company went global when it opened its first international store in Mexico City.
+Only a decade later, Walmart was a national store.
+In 1988, the first Walmart Supercenter opened, and in 1991, the company expanded globally with the opening of its first international store in Mexico City.

-Among many name brands, Walmart stocks items under the title Great Value.
+Among many name brands, Walmart stocks items under the Great Value label.
 It started in 1993 as a way to sell grocery items at a lower price, and today it is the store’s most successful brand.
-Under the Great Value brand, you can find food items, food packaging and storage, laundry detergent, and more.
+Under the Great Value brand, you can find a variety of food items, food packaging and storage solutions, laundry detergent, and more.

 There are thousands of products under the Great Value line.
 A simple web search or visit to your local Wally World will tell you that much.
-But, Walmart isn’t exactly known for its environmental friendliness or small-business appreciation.
+However, Walmart isn’t exactly known for its environmental friendliness or appreciation of small businesses.
 We’d like to know how they value the American market when it comes to sourcing products for their Great Value line.

 Verdict: Are Great Value Products Made in the USA?